A day spent exploring the magnificent Glenveagh National Park is one of the best things to do in Donegal.

 - Where it ends: Back around to front of the castle

-This is the longest walk in this guide and it’s also a natural extension of Lakeside walk.
+This is the longest of the Glenveagh walks and it’s also a natural extension of Lakeside walk.
 The newly restored Bridle path will take you through the Derryveagh Mountains with amazing views of the valley and surrounding mountains.

-You will also spot old settlements and native woodland as you go along the route.
-Before the glen road was built, this route was incredibly rocky and wooded, making it impossible to explore.
+You will also spot old settlements and native woodland as you ramble along the route.
+Before the Glen Road was built, this route was incredibly rocky and wooded, making it tough to explore.